 Aberdeens), and Four Town Lowlines was born.
 Jake spent 3 years at the University of

 Vermont tailoring his education to benefit his new beef business.
 He graduated with a B.S.

 in Animal Science and a greater understanding of community

 development/entrepreneurship, pasture management, nutrition, and animal biology.
 He

-also met his fiancé, Ali Attenasio, in UVM’s animal science program.
-Ali is now enrolled at Cornell University studying Veterinary Medicine intending on returning to Vermont to practice in the area.
+also met his wife, Ali Attenasio, in UVM’s animal science program.
+Ali is now enrolled at Cornell University studying Veterinary Medicine intending on returning to Vermont to open her own large animal practice.

 Over the last few years, we have been converting corn fields to productive grass/pasture